flutils/frontline-registry-cleaner/README.md

 As earlier Windows versions required significant registry maintenance, the tools became popular.
 As Windows evolved, the need dimished, leading many vendors to switch to speed & security optimization instead.

 We found success with "registry cleaner" software in 2009 - achieving positive reviews for our work.
-We invested into the underlying technology and released "[Frontline Registry Cleaner 2.0](https://www.frontlinecleaner.com)" in 2011.
+We invested into the underlying technology and released [Frontline Registry Cleaner 2.0](https://www.frontlinecleaner.com) in 2011.

 In 2012, we switched focus to web based applications, leading us to discontinue our registry repair system.
 As we've been maintaining the source code for an internal project, we released it as open source in 2015.

-In 2023, we issued a major update - allowing users to customize the engine to their own specifications.
-The reason for this came from our use of the "Disk Cleaner" tool in Windows, which showed us the need to keep a Windows PC free of bloat is omnipresent.
+In 2023, we updated the design to permit customization.
 --

 This applicatiom is provided 'as-is' and we accept no responsibility for its use.